sissbruecker/linkding/README.md

 - [linkding-cli](https://github.com/bachya/linkding-cli) A command-line interface (CLI) to interact with the linkding REST API.
 Powered by [aiolinkding](https://github.com/bachya/aiolinkding).
 By [bachya](https://github.com/bachya)
 - [Open all links bookmarklet](https://gist.github.com/ukcuddlyguy/336dd7339e6d35fc64a75ccfc9323c66) A browser bookmarklet to open all links on the current Linkding page in new tabs.
 By [ukcuddlyguy](https://github.com/ukcuddlyguy)

+## Acknowledgements

+JetBrains provides an open-source license of [IntelliJ IDEA](https://www.jetbrains.com/idea/) for the development of linkding.

 ## Development

 The application is open source, so you are free to modify or contribute.
 The application is built using the Django web framework.
 You can get started by checking out the excellent Django docs: https://docs.djangoproject.com/en/3.2/.
 The `bookmarks` folder contains the actual bookmark application, `siteroot` is the Django root application.
 Other than that the code should be self-explanatory / standard Django stuff 🙂.